mechy2k2000/myip/README.md

 myip
 ====

-more that a python script the intent to make a IP report system tool
+more that a python script the intent to make a IP report software with an intent of intergrating with systemD